 One key advantage of the balanced photodetector is its ability to cancel out the laser RIN.
 To evaluate the cancellation ratio of our device, we compare the noise spectra of a DFB laser measured by our photodetector in the unbalanced and the balanced modes.
 The DFB laser operates in CW condition and has a RIN peak at 4.16 GHz.
-Figure 12-b shows the noise spectra measured near its RIN peak when only one waveguide is illuminated.
-We confirm that the noise is dominated by the RIN of the DFB laser and the EDFA added noise.
+The upper trace in Figure 7 shows the noise spectrum measured near its RIN peak when only one waveguide is illuminated.
+We confirm that the noise is dominated by the RIN of the DFB laser and the EDFA-added noise.
 When the optical input power is doubled, the noise floor increases by 6 dB.
 We then biased the photodetector in the balanced mode and coupled the input to both the optical waveguides.
-The bottom trace in Figure 12-a shows the noise spectra detected by the balanced detector.
+The bottom trace in Figure 7 shows the noise spectrum detected by the balanced detector.
 Suppression of the RIN by as much as 36 dB is observed.
 The maximum suppression occurs at 4.16 GHz, at which frequency the RIN is dominant.
-By setting the path length to equal value, we thus achieved broadband noise suppression with our device.
-Except at the relaxation oscillation frequency of the laser at which the RIN is very high (4.16 GHz), the receiver suppresses noise by more than 36dB and reaches the calculated shot noise floor.
+By equalizing the path lengths, we thus achieved broadband noise suppression with our device.
+Except at the relaxation oscillation frequency of the laser at which the RIN is very high (4.16 GHz), the receiver suppresses noise by more than 36 dB and reaches the calculated shot-noise floor.